-Apple AirPods Pro vs AirPods 2: Which are the best for you?
+Apple AirPods Pro (2nd Gen) vs AirPods (3rd Gen) vs AirPods (2nd Gen): Which are best for you?

-(Pocket-lint) - Apple announced the second generation of AirPods early in 2019, followed by the AirPods Pro in October 2019.
-The standard second-generation AirPods are available both with and without a wireless charging case.
+Apple offers several AirPods within its portfolio.
+The AirPods Pro (2nd Generation) are the most recent, announced in September 2022, and they succeed the orignal AirPods Pro that arrived in 2019.

+The AirPods (3rd Generation) arrived in October 2021 and they sit below the AirPods Pro 2 in terms of price and features, but above the older - though still available - second generation of AirPods from early 2019.
 The original AirPods are now completely discontinued.
-If you have a pair of those, you can also add a wireless charging case to them.

-But how do the AirPods Pro, AirPods 2 and the AirPods 2 with wireless charging case compare though?
-Should you upgrade if you have the old AirPods and which should you buy if you're in the market for a pair of Apple's wireless earphones?
+How do the AirPods Pro (2nd Gen), AirPods (3rd Gen) and AirPods (2nd Gen) compare though?
+Should you upgrade if you have the old AirPods and which should you buy if you're in the market for a pair of Apple's true wireless earphones?

 What's the same between Apple's AirPod models?

 All the AirPod models connect to your iPhone or Apple Watch with just one tap, offering super simple setup.
 Once connected, you'll just need to select AirPods from the device you're using and you'll be ready to go.
+They all offer automatic switching between Apple devices too.

 There are sensors to automatically control the audio experience, playing sound as soon as the AirPods are in your ears and engaging the microphones for phone calls.
 You can also choose to wear one AirPod or both at any time.